-Brewery insurance in Racine, WI and throughout all of Wisconsin, Illinois and Saint Louis, MO.
+Brewery insurance in Racine, WI and throughout all of Wisconsin and Illinois.

 Owning a brewery can present unique risks.
 Specialty brewery insurance combines elements of liquor liability insurance, property insurance and general business insurance to develop one, simpler policy.

 Getting adequate insurance for your brewery can feel like an overwhelming process, but a specialty policy can take the stress out of the situation.
 The key is choosing an insurer that understands the specific needs and risks you face and then offers a complete, customized package.
 You also need to remember some elements that are easy to overlook.

 For example, as an alcohol producer, you need a liquor liability policy.
 This covers you against claims of damage caused by people who’ve consumed your brew.
 No matter how tenuous such claims may be, defending them can be a costly process.

 Use the yellow hot spots and explore how brewery insurance can help protect against common risks.

 If a patron is over-served at your establishment, you may be held responsible and liable for damages or injuries related to the patron’s intoxication.

 Liquor liability insurance covers defense costs and damages to persons and property caused by intoxicated patrons.
 Training staff to recognize patrons who pose a liquor liability risk is a key risk control measure to consider.